News

 US investigated polyester staple fiber from China – Review 2023

-U.S. International Trade Commission just released its third review publication no. 5456 to shed a light about US import of polyester staple fiber from China in the last 5 years.
-VNPOLYFIBER would like to summarize some main points of this review for interested audience.
+The U.S. International Trade Commission just released its third review publication, No. 5456, to shed light on U.S. imports of polyester staple fiber from China in the past five years.
+VNPOLYFIBER would like to summarize some of the main points of this review for an interested audience.

 Scope of polyester staple fiber from China